lbussy/brew-bubbles/firmware/README.md

 ![Finished Screen](Finish.PNG)]

 At this point, you may close the tool as well as the selection screen, and proceed with setup.

+If you desire to completely erase your controller, you may leverage the "*ERASE*" button within the Flash Download tool.

 ## Firmware Updates